kubernetes/community/contributors/design-proposals/multicluster/federation.md

 ## 1.Capacity Overflow

-_"I want to preferentially run my workloads in my on-premise cluster(s), but automatically "overflow" to my cloud-hosted cluster(s) when I run out of on-premise capacity."_
+_"I want to preferentially run my workloads in my on-premises cluster(s), but automatically "overflow" to my cloud-hosted cluster(s) when I run out of on-premises capacity."_

 This idea is known in some circles as "[cloudbursting](http://searchcloudcomputing.techtarget.com/definition/cloud-bursting)".